Kelsi Dahlia: International Swimming League

 In 2019 she was a member of the inaugural International Swimming League representing the Cali Condors, who finished third place in the final match in Las Vegas, Nevada in December.
 Dahlia won the 100-meter butterfly at the final beating world record holder Sarah Sjöström for the second time of the season.

 2019 World Championships

 Dahlia won one gold and two silver medals competing for Team USA at the 2019 World Aquatics Championships.
 She swam the butterfly leg of the 4×100 meter medley final in which USA won gold with a world-record time of 3:50.40.
 She won silver for a preliminary heat in the 4×100 meter mixed medley and a silver in the 4×100 meter freestyle final, setting an American record with a time of 3:31.02.

-Retirement From Swimming
+Coaching

-In 2022 Dahlia announced her official retirement from the sport and now works an associate coach for the Notre Dame University swimming and diving team posting a thank you message on Instagram for all that swimming has contributed to her as a person both in an out of the pool.
+In 2022 Dahlia announced her official retirement from swimming and began work as an associate swimming coach for the University of Notre Dame.
+In the position she worked with Louisville associate Chris Lindauer, who had been hired in April.